jenna-jordan/jenna-jordan.github.io/_posts/2025-06-30-reference-interview-for-data-teams.md

 ---
 {% include figure.html path="assets/img/header_reference-interview.jpg" class="img-fluid rounded z-depth-1" %}

-> ##### Abridged Version Available
+> Note: An abridged version of this article was published Oct 1, 2025, on [The Data Intelligence Platform](https://dataintelligenceplatform.substack.com/p/the-librarians-reference-interview)
 >
-> An abridged version of this article was published Oct 1, 2025, on [The Data Intelligence Platform](https://dataintelligenceplatform.substack.com/p/the-librarians-reference-interview)
->
 > Thank you Ole Olesen-Bagneux for featuring my writing as a Guest Expert!
-{: .block-tip }

 If you’re an analyst on a data team, the following scenarios are probably very familiar to you: